 “Reg purposefully embarks on his cricket with the ardour of a man for whom the game is life, enjoyment, with a zest and keenness for it which nothing will ever diminish.
 For him all cricket hours are happy hours, even the weary ones of the endless chase on a baked surface when other batsmen are rampant and ruthless.”
 So it was that the Notts reporter, A.J Turner described Reg at the time he made his Test debut in England in 1949.

-Over half a century has disappeared since that day when Reg hit a masterly hundred off the New Zealand attack at Old Trafford.
+More than seventy years have elapsed since that day when Reg hit a masterly hundred off the New Zealand attack at Old Trafford.
 Reg raced from 50 to 103 in 27 minutes and was caught on the boundary trying for a fourth six, having just completed his first Test hundred.

 The most outstanding Nottinghamshire batsman of his day, Reginald Thomas Simpson was born in Sherwood Rise on 27 February 1920.